anandzy/dip2sipr53/README.md

 </br>

 ### How it works
-- fetches the public IP and same is recorded in the aws r53 template,  with aws creadentials which have role allowed to update the A records in the specified domain will be updated by aws cli command.
+- fetches the public IP and update same is recorded in the aws r53 template,  with aws creadentials which have role allowed to update the A records in the specified domain will be updated by aws cli command.